Snowshoeing the Wasatch

+I stand in my snowshoes looking across Big Cottonwood Canyon, southeast of Salt Lake City, toward the peaks rising on the other side like jeweled sentinels of winter, snowflakes flutter around me filling the air with pinwheels of ice.
 They say that no two snowflakes are alike.
-As I stand in my snowshoes looking across Big Cottonwood Canyon, east of Salt Lake City, toward the peaks rising on the other side like jeweled sentinels of winter, snowflakes flutter around me filling the air with pinwheels of ice.
 I wonder how “they” decided this.
 No matter.
 I am becoming aware of the growing sense of strength and renewal the falling snow creates in me.

 In a journal entry dated January 6, 1858, Henry David Thoreau briefly succumbs to the doldrums of winter before a minute detail elevates his spirits:

 "… My attention was caught by a snowflake on my coat-sleeve.
 It was one of those perfect, crystalline, star-shaped ones, six-rayed, like a flat wheel with six spokes, only the spokes were perfect little pine trees in shape, arranged around a central spangle.
 This little object, which, with many of its fellows, rested unmelting on my coat, so perfect and beautiful, reminded me that Nature had not lost her pristine vigor yet, and why should man lose heart?"